-If you or a loved one has suffered an injury to the spine as a result of someone else’s recklessness or negligence, we will fight to obtain compensation which will help cover past and future medical bills and loss of income.
+If you or a loved one has suffered an injury to the spine as a result of someone else’s recklessness in causing car accidents or negligence, we will fight to obtain compensation which will help cover past and future medical bills and loss of income.
 You may also be able to recover financial compensation for the pain and suffering, mental anguish, and physical impairment that often comes with a serious injury to the spine.

-In order to evaluate the viability of your case, we request that you gather the following documents: medical records, medical invoices, bills, correspondence from insurance companies, doctors, hospitals, etc. If you have lost wages as a result of your injury, you will also need to provide tax documents as evidence of lost wages.
+In order to evaluate the viability of your case, we request that you gather the following documents: medical records, medical invoices, bills, correspondence from the insurance company, doctors, hospitals, etc. If you have lost wages as a result of your injury, you will also need to provide tax documents as evidence of lost wages.

-A spinal injury lawyer from our firm will review every detail of your case with you.
+An Austin back injury lawyer from our firm will review every detail of your case with you.
 Together we will determine the best strategy for pursuing the compensation you deserve.